eliakaris/jipsta.com/posts/geolocation.md

 <img src="/img/geolocation.png" />

-<p>Thankfully, the <a href="http://www.w3.org/TR/geolocation-API/#security">geolocation API states</a> that browsers “must not send location information to Web sites without the express permission of the user.” </p>
+<p>Thankfully, the <a href="http://www.w3.org/TR/geolocation-API/#security">geolocation API states</a> that browsers "must not send location information to Web sites without the express permission of the user." </p>

 <p>Once permission is granted, the JavaScript callback is invoked with a location object.
 The object is populated with all sorts of goodies such as latitude, longitude, altitude, heading, and speed.</p>